Recent Advances of Continual Learning in Computer Vision: An Overview: Continual Learning Methods

 A few other methods were also proposed to store either compressed data instances \cite{hayes2020remind} or activation volumes \cite{pellegrini2020latent}.
-Hayes et al. \cite{hayes2020remind} proposed REMIND which stores a compressed representation of previous data instances obtained by performing product quantization \cite{jegou2010product}.
-Aside from image classification, REMIND has also been applied to visual question answering to show its generalizability.
+Hayes et al. \cite{hayes2020remind} proposed to store a compressed representation of previous data instances obtained by performing product quantization \cite{jegou2010product}.
+Aside from image classification, Hayes et al. have also applied their method to Visual Question Answering (VQA) to show its generalizability.
 Pellegrini et al. \cite{pellegrini2020latent} stored activation volumes of previous data instances obtained from the intermediate layers, leading to much faster computation speed.

-Aside from image classification, a few works have focused on other computer vision problems, such as image semantic segmentation \cite{tasar2019incremental}, object detection \cite{joseph2021towards}, and analogical reasoning \cite{hayes2021selective}.
-Tasar et al. \cite{tasar2019incremental} applied the memory based method on image semantic segmentation, particularly on satellite imagery, by considering segmentation as a multi-task learning problem where each task represents a binary classification.
+Aside from image classification, a few works have focused on other computer vision problems, such as image semantic segmentation \cite{tasar2019incremental,zhu2023continual}, object detection \cite{joseph2021towards}, and analogical reasoning \cite{hayes2021selective}.
+With respect to the image semantic segmentation task, Tasar et al. \cite{tasar2019incremental} particularly focused on satellite imagery, by considering segmentation as a multi-task learning problem where each task represents a binary classification.
 They stored patches from previously learned images and trained them together with data instances from new tasks.
-Joseph et al. \cite{joseph2021towards} applied the memory based method on open-world object detection and stored a balanced subset of previous data instances to fine-tune the model after the learning of every new task.
-Hayes and Kanan \cite{hayes2021selective} proposed an analogical reasoning method, where Raven's Progressive Matrices \cite{zhang2019raven} are commonly used as the measurement method.
-They used selective memory retrieval, which is shown to be more effective compared to random retrieval in continual analogical reasoning.
+Besides Tasar et al. \cite{tasar2019incremental}, Zhu et al. \cite{zhu2023continual} also focused on applying continual learning in the task of image semantic segmentation.
+Specifically, they designed a reinforcement-learning-based strategy to enable suitable data instances to be selected to refill the memory buffer at each continual learning stage.